-- How is Yale PA Online different from other online programs?
+- How is the Yale PA Online Program different from other online programs?

-- Why is Yale creating the Yale PA Online program?
+- Why did Yale create the Yale PA Online program?

 - If the program is online, how can you be certain PA Online students are learning the required material before they practice?